 Getting the public ready

-As a means to arm the public with the resources to best handle dangerous situations, APHA launched the Get Ready campaign.
+As a means to arm the public with the resources to best handle dangerous situations, APHA launches the Get Ready campaign.

-The headquarters for APHA was built in Washington, D.C.
+The headquarters for APHA is built in Washington, D.C.

-The president recognized the importance of public health
+The President recognizes the importance of public health

-President Bill Clinton declared the first week of April National Public Health Week.
+President Bill Clinton declares the first week of April National Public Health Week.

-Due to intense support from the American Public Health Association, the United Nations established the World Health Organization.
+Due to intense support from the American Public Health Association, the United Nations establishes the World Health Organization.

-Dr. Stephen Smith — commissioner of New York City’s Metropolitan Health Board — created the American Public Health Association.
+Dr. Stephen Smith — commissioner of New York City’s Metropolitan Health Board — creates the American Public Health Association.

 How to Observe Get Ready Day

-You can coordinate an after-school fair.
-This helps get people of all ages involved.
+Coordinate an after-school fair involving people of all ages.
 Want to spread the message to the senior citizens in your community?
 Schedule a preparedness talk at your local senior center.

-Get Ready Day is a great reminder to stock up on the supplies that will best prepare you to cope with a crisis.
-So invite friends and family over and shop online for the items that will best prepare you for a disaster: Canned foods, food items with a long shelf life, batteries, flashlights, and face masks are just a few ideas.
+Get Ready Day is a great reminder to stock up on the supplies that will prepare you to cope with a crisis.
+Snag good deals by shopping online for whatever you think you'll need to get through the challenge.
+Canned foods and other food items with a long shelf life, batteries, flashlights and face masks are just a few ideas.

-You can help APHA get their survival tips and tricks out to your community by setting up a table at your local supermarket and handing out preparedness fliers.
-Another great way to spread their message is to post materials at local churches and coffee shops.
+You can help APHA get survival tips and tricks out to your community by setting up a table at your local supermarket and handing out preparedness fliers.
+Post materials at local churches and coffee shops.
 Ask the church secretary to include Get Ready Day information in the weekly church bulletin.